School of Science and Engineering

 Note: Equalized transcript is required for students who have graduated from international institutions.

-2. Minimum English Language requirement is 50 in PTE, 6 in IELTS or 74 in ibt-TOEFL
+2. Minimum English Language requirement is 50 in PTE, 50 in Versant, 6 in IELTS or 74 in ibt-TOEFL

 Note: For AY 2019-20 applications, please email [email protected] or visit UKH's Registry Office.